Baki the Grappler: Anime

-A 24-episode anime series aired on TV Tokyo between January 8, 2001, and June 25, 2001.
+A 24-episode anime series aired on TV Tokyo between January 8 and June 25, 2001.
 The anime was produced by Free-Will, a music record label.
-A second 24-episode series, titled Grappler Baki: Maximum Tournament (グラップラー刃牙 最大トーナメント編), as it tells the story from that part of the manga, aired from July 23, 2001, to December 24, 2001.
+A second 24-episode series, titled Baki the Grappler: Maximum Tournament (グラップラー刃牙 最大トーナメント編), as it tells the story from that part of the manga, aired from July 23 to December 24.
 All of the series' music was written and composed by "Project Baki", and all the theme songs were performed by Ryōko Aoyagi.
 The first anime's opening theme is "Ai Believe" (哀 believe), while its closing theme is "Reborn".
 For the second series, "All Alone" is used as the opening and "Loved..." as the closing.
 Baki the Grappler: Original Soundtrack was released on March 27, 2003.

 Both series were licensed for a North American English release by Funimation Entertainment.
 They released both series as one on 12 DVDs, each with four episodes, beginning on June 14, 2005, with the last released on February 27, 2007.
 Two box sets were released on January 23, 2007, and March 25, 2008, the first included volumes 1-6 (1st series), while the second included 7-12 (2nd series).
 A set including every episode was released on September 2, 2008.

 Funimation's English version was one of the launch shows on their own television channel, Funimation Channel, which debuted on June 19, 2006.
 Baki was broadcast on weekends at 11:30 pm, switching to the 10:00 pm slot on September 4, 2006.
 Dubbed in English, the episodes were edited for time but do not appear to have been edited for content.
 The opening theme is the song "Child Prey" by Japanese metal band Dir En Grey, which is signed to Free-Will.

 In December 2016, it was announced that the "Most Evil Death Row Convicts" arc of the second manga series would be receiving an anime television adaptation.
 Titled Baki, like the second manga series, the 26-episode series is directed by Toshiki Hirano at TMS Entertainment with character designs handled by Fujio Suzuki and scripts overseen by Tatsuhiko Urahata.
 It began streaming on Netflix on June 25, 2018, in Japan, and started streaming on December 18, 2018, outside Japan.
 The series then started airing on several Japanese television channels beginning with Tokyo MX1 on July 1.
 Its opening theme song is "Beastful" by Granrodeo and its ending theme "Resolve" is performed by Azusa Tadokoro with lyrics by Miho Karasawa.
 Sentai Filmworks released it on Blu-ray on May 25, 2021, with a new English dub.